I came to Germany more than a decade ago. At the time, I wished I had an overview of the types of insurance in Germany that I would need as an expat.

 For tenants and landlords, there are also insurances for special issues of tenancy and condominium law.

-What doesn’t cover legal insurance in Germany?
+What doesn’t cover the legal insurance?

 - Fines or financial penalties, e.g. in road traffic

 - Disputes before the constitutional court or an international court of justice